Part-DB/Part-DB-legacy/phpdoc/files/lib/Base/AttachementsContainingDBElement.php.txt

      * @param User      &$current_user              reference to the current user which is logged in
      * @param Log       &$log                       reference to the Log-object
      * @param integer   $id                         ID of the element we want to get
+     * @param string    $tablename                  The name of the DB table, where the data for this object is stored.
      * @param boolean   $allow_virtual_elements     @li if true, it's allowed to set $id to zero
      *                                                  (the StructuralDBElement needs this for the root element)
      *                                              @li if false, $id == 0 is not allowed (throws an Exception)